NagyGa1/rewrite-integration-faces-easypack/README.md

 ###How to use
 Make following replacements:
 `@Join` to `@URLJoin`, `@Parameter` to `@URLParameter`,`@RequestAction` to `@URLAction`.
-And don't forget to remove obsoleted `@Deferred` and `@IgnorePostback` annotation, the library checks their presence and wont them.
+And don't forget to remove obsoleted `@Deferred` and `@IgnorePostback` annotation, the library checks their presence and throws exceptions if found.
 Here is a sample code:

         @ManagedBean